 "Research shows that fasting results in weight and fat loss," says English.
 But, there's a catch.
 "People do not lose more weight from fasting than they do with traditional low-calorie diets."
 In other words, simply reducing the amount of food you eat may be just as effective as halting your intake altogether during certain hours.

-A July 2017 study published in JAMA Internal Medicine, for example, found that alternate-day fasting did not result in any more weight loss compared to regular calorie restriction among metabolically healthy, obese individuals.
+A July 2017 study published in JAMA Internal Medicine, for example, found that alternate-day fasting did not result in any more weight loss compared to regular calorie restriction among metabolically healthy people with obesity.

 So why are meal plans that incorporate fasting often touted as no-brainer means to shed pounds?
 "They work simply by limiting the number of calories consumed," says Amy Rothberg, MD, director of the Metabolism, Endocrinology and Diabetes Investigational Weight Management Clinic at the University of Michigan.
 "Consider the average American who usually consumes meals and snacks over 12 hours every day.
 Limiting consumption to eight or even fewer hours generally will limit caloric intake."